 Most people think collaboration should only happen during the meeting.
 However, it is best to start well before.

-For instance, you can use scheduling software like SavvyCal to find a time that works well for everyone on your team.
+For instance, you can use presales software like SavvyCal to find a time that works well for everyone on your team.
 This is particularly important if your team is spread out across multiple time zones.